-Q: Who Is The Ideal Gastric Bypass Patient?
+Q: Who Is The Ideal Gastric Band Patient?

-A: The gastric band, also known as the Lap-Band, is available to patients with BMIs as low as 30 if they also suffer form an obesity related disease.
+A: The gastric band, also known as the Lap-Band, is available to patients with BMIs as low as 30 if they also suffer from an obesity-related disease.
 The band offers the least weight loss potential of major bariatric surgeries, so it may be more suitable for those who are on the lower end of the obesity scale, if at all.

 Q: Is The Gastric Band Performed Laparoscopically?

 A: Yes, the gastric band is meant to be placed in a minimally invasive manner.

 Q: How Long Is The Hospital Stay After A Gastric Banding Procedure?